-Ideally, therefore, a French marriage contract, or property purchased en tontine is to be preferred, provided any later potential inheritance tax implications can be overcome.
+Ideally, therefore, a French marriage contract, or property purchased en tontine or use of European succession regulations is to be preferred, provided any later potential inheritance tax implications can be overcome.

 If there are no children, then the issue is a lot clearer.
 If the parents are alive, the donation entre époux enables the surviving spouse to receive the whole estate, where otherwise (in the absence of inheritance planning) the parents would be entitled to up to half of it.

 Where there are neither children nor parents alive it still enables a surviving spouse to prevent 'family heirlooms' being inherited by brothers and sisters.

 4.10.3.
 Gift Procedure